-What Does it Take to Be an Automotive Glass Installer or Repairer?
+What is an Automotive Glass Installer or Repairer?

 - Allow all glass parts installed with urethane ample time to cure, taking temperature and humidity into account.